woodxiang/supreium-headless-gl/README.md

 ### Why use this thing instead of [electron](http://electron.atom.io/)?

 Electron is fantastic if you are writing a desktop application or if you need a full DOM implementation.
-On the other hand, because it is a larger dependency electron is more difficult to set up and configure in a server-side/CI environment. `headless-gl` is also more modular in the sense that it just implements WebGL and nothing else.
-As a result creating a `headless-gl` context takes just a few milliseconds on most systems, while spawning a full electron instance can take upwards of 15 seconds.
-If you are using WebGL in a command line interface or need to execute WebGL on your server, `headless-gl` might be a better choice.
+On the other hand, because it is a larger dependency electron is more difficult to set up and configure in a server-side/CI environment. `headless-gl` is more modular in the sense that it just implements WebGL and nothing else.
+As a result creating a `headless-gl` context takes just a few milliseconds on most systems, while spawning a full electron instance can take upwards of 15-30 seconds.
+If you are using WebGL in a command line interface or need to execute WebGL on your server, `headless-gl` might be a more efficient and simpler choice.

 ### How should I set up a development environment for headless-gl?
 After you have your [system dependencies installed](#system-dependencies), do the following: